Al-Azif/dns-config-watchdog/README.md

 - Use {{BLOCKED}} if you'd like to block that domain vs making an individual zone file for that domain
 - Careful with the regex
 - Built for Python 3.6+ on Ubuntu 18.04.
 You may need to tweak it to work on other systems.
+- You'll notice thinks like akamai, edgekey, llnwd, ribob01, etc aren't blocked....
+THIS IS ON PURPOSE.
+They are CDNs that don't have anything to do with actually OS functionality, but will break some media apps for no reason.
+In fact most of them are not even accessed if the playstation root domains are blocked.

 ## Example
 - For the DNS server I host I used to use a cron job to run `python3 /opt/dns-config-watchdog/main.py --remote https://raw.githubusercontent.com/Al-Azif/dns-config-watchdog/master/zones.json` every day at 00:00 server time.